RyanFrantz/ryanfrantz.github.io/_posts/2019-03-29-control-is-an-illusion.md

 Post-incident reviews hold a lot of promise for helping us learn from failure.
-If we put in the effort to develop the practice of facilitation, we will learn there are a number of approaches we should avoid so that we can collectively develop more expertise.
+If we put in the effort to develop the practice of facilitation, we will learn there are a number of approaches we should avoid so that we can collectively develop our expertise.
 After all:

 <blockquote class="quote">
 Recognizing hazard and successfully manipulating system operations to remain